Whispers of Fate

-Whispers of Fate (水龙吟 (Shuǐ Lóng Yín)) is a Chinese television series based on the serialized martial arts novel Enduring a Thousand Tribulations (千劫眉) by Teng Ping (藤萍).
-It stars Luo Yunxi as Tang Lici (唐俪辞), a highly skilled yet morally ambiguous swordsman who is accused of murder, and his martial arts adventures.
+Whispers of Fate (水龍吟 (Shuǐ Lóng Yín)) is a 2025 Chinese television series based on the serialized martial arts novel Enduring a Thousand Tribulations by Teng Ping.
+It stars Luo Yunxi as Tang Lici, a highly skilled yet morally ambiguous swordsman who is accused of murder, and his martial arts adventures.
+The series premiered on Mango TV and Migu Video on October 24, followed by a broadcast on Hunan Television on October 30.
+The series received an international release across more than 110 countries, streaming simultaneously on platforms such as Netflix, WeTV, Rakuten Viki, YouTube and featuring localizations in languages including English, Thai, and Vietnamese.

+Whispers of Fate achieved high broadcast and streaming performance, setting a record for Mango TV with 4.9 billion cumulative plays, being Migu Video's highest-rated content ever and topping international charts in multiple regions.
+Its concert is the third Chinese television drama concert to reach an audience on a scale of ten thousand.
+A related Whispers of Fate Theme Park, located in Sichuan Province, is mainland China's first immersive film-tourism complex.
+The park transforms the series' xuanxia universe into a large-scale live-action role-playing experience, allowing visitors to influence narrative outcomes within a technologically enhanced environment featuring AR and VR integrations.

 Synopsis

 The morally inscrutable Tang Lici is framed by a former friend, and is forced to enter jianghu to clear his name.

 During his journey across the lands, his initial detachment softens as he is gradually influenced by the community's profound code of chivalry and courageous spirit.
 As this transformation occurs, he uncovers a sinister plot: under the manipulation of the House of Pleasure, the entire martial arts community faces extermination.

 Tang Lici realizes he must not only shoulder the fate of the world but also confront his true identity and purpose, leading him to finally face his destiny.